Call our licensed agents toll free 844.855.0163

 Landscaping and exterior features

-If a flood takes out your trees or plants, you're out of luck.
+You're out of luck if a flood takes out your trees or plants.
 Also excluded are features like fountains, decks, patios, walkways, fences, hot tubs, swimming pools, wells and septic systems.

 Additional living expenses

-If your home becomes unlivable in the wake of a flood, your insurance will not cover the cost of alternative living arrangements.
+If your home becomes unlivable after a flood, your insurance will not cover the cost of alternative living arrangements.
 While your standard homeowners policy includes this for other disasters, it doesn't apply to flooding.
-You may be able to purchase additional coverage -- ask your agent.
+Most private flood insurance companies offer this coverage.

 Other flood insurance exclusions